The Book of Three

-The Book of Three (1964) is a high fantasy novel by American writer Lloyd Alexander, the first of five volumes in The Chronicles of Prydain.
-The series follows the adventures of Taran the Assistant Pig-Keeper, a youth raised by Dallben the enchanter, as he nears manhood while helping to resist the forces of Arawn Death-Lord.
+The Book of Three is a high fantasy novel written in 1963 by American writer Lloyd Alexander, the first of five volumes in The Chronicles of Prydain.
+The series follows the adventures of Taran, the Assistant Pig-Keeper, a youth raised by Dallben the enchanter, as he nears manhood while helping to resist the forces of Arawn Death-Lord.

 The book provided many elements of plot for the 1985 Disney animated feature The Black Cauldron.

 Origins

 The series was inspired by Welsh mythology and by the castles, scenery, and language of Wales, which the author experienced during World War II army combat intelligence training.
 The planned title of the first book was originally The Battle of the Trees.